oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 ---
 VXU is a [character](Characters) as a contestant on the [[Megarchive Warehouse Show]].
 They originally appeared in [[AACOS]], an old part of old ObjecWeb36.
 This is because they are not just one person.

+DeltaCXG specifically was a host on old ObjecWeb36.
+Ig he still has that status, but for now he is just a competitor to win whatever [AEX](AEX.md) has.

 ## Identity

 VXU is actually a multi-system triplet composed of 3 mind/people that is also a single person: